Lupita Nyong'o Meets With J.J. Abrams for 'Star Wars: Episode VII'

 Add Oscar winner Lupita Nyong'o to those meeting for the part of the female lead in Star Wars: Episode VII.

 Sources say that Nyong-o met with J.J.
-Abrams only a
+Abrams

 few weeks ago, just before the Academy Awards where she took home the

 statuette for best supporting actress for her work in 12 Years a Slave.